 18. Get Ready for the BIG Festivals and Parties!

 Don’t think of Tenerife as a completely quiet place just to relax and lay on the beach.
 You wouldn’t dream of the crazy festivals going on!

 First of all, you have to decide whether you really like to celebrate or if you are a more quiet person.
 If you are a partier then there are some festivals you shouldn’t miss when you are in Tenerife!

 FARRA WORLD Festival

-This one is a pretty big electro festival that takes place in the first part of the Siam Park (TripAdvisor: Travellers’ Choice™ 2014 Winner).
-Every year “Farra World” organizes electro music festivals in the Siam Park (“Summer Jam”, “I love Music”, “Farra World” and “Ritmos del Mundo”).
+This one is a pretty big electro festival that takes place in the first part of Siam Park (TripAdvisor: Travellers’ Choice™ 2014 Winner).
+Every year “Farra World” organizes electro-music festivals in the Siam Park (“Summer Jam”, “I love Music”, “Farra World” and “Ritmos del Mundo”).

 The tickets cost around 50€ – 70€.
 Invest it and you’ll see it is worth it!

 The Full Moon Party is located in El Topo near El Médano, in the south of Tenerife.
 Join the party community.
 The entrance is free!

 That one’s an electro party as well.
 Celebrate with deep house, psytrance and goa-techno DJ’s.
 It’s calmer and more for a relaxed dance night.